[56 F.R. 59899 (November 26, 1991)]

 III.
 Description of the Proposed Rule

-' 1119(b) waiver proceedings.
+Proposed Rule 1102 provides a specific procedure for handling ' 1119(b) waiver proceedings.
 The ASC tailored the proposal to afford expeditious administrative processing of these proceedings, while, at the same time, providing interested parties with an opportunity to participate meaningfully in the process.
 The ASC intends to work closely with the States to assure that temporary waivers will provide sufficient relief.
 In return, the ASC expects requests for waiver relief to be designed as narrowly as possible.

 Proposed Rule 1102 sets out a highly streamlined procedure for processing temporary waivers.
 Upon the ASC's proper receipt of a request or when the ASC on its own initiative determines to commence a temporary waiver proceeding, the ASC must publish promptly in the Federal Register a notice containing a concise general statement of the nature and the basis for the waiver.
 The notice must request written comments from interested members of the public for a 30 calendar-day period.
 The ASC has at most 45 calendar days from the notice's publication within which to issue an order either granting or denying a waiver.
 The ASC can grant or deny a waiver in whole, in part, and upon specified terms and conditions, including provisions for the termination of the order.
 The ASC must discuss in the order the reasons for its finding and note that the ASC will be preparing appropriate notifications regarding the terms and conditions of the temporary waiver order to the Agencies for dissemination to their respective regulated lending institutions should the order become effective.
 An ASC temporary waiver relief order will not become effective until the FFIEC concurs with the ASC's action.
 The order then would be published promptly in the Federal Register.